mylesmaxie0/mylesmaxie0/README.md

 <a href=""><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 <a href=""><img src="https://img.shields.io/badge/-Medium-12100E?&style=for-the-badge&logo=medium&logoColor=white" /></a>

-I am a Computing student with a strong interest in Cybersecurity.
-What excites me most about this field is the constant challenge it presents.
-Cybersecurity is constantly evolving, requiring continuous learning and adaptation.
-I am particularly interested in security operations.
-I am currently seeking an internship position as an entry-level cybersecurity analyst to apply my knowledge and gain hands-on experience in these areas.
+Third-year undergraduate student pursuing a Bachelor of Science in Computing at the University of West Georgia, passionate about cybersecurity with a strong foundation in phishing analysis, log analysis, vulnerability assessment, and network traffic analysis and hands-on experience with tools such as Splunk, Wireshark, Nmap, Nessus, Tcpdump, and Active Directory, complemented by beginner-level Python programming skills.

 ## Skills